leadnt/FluentDAO/README.md

 List of parameters - in operator:

     List<int> ids = new List<int>() { 1, 2, 3, 4 };
-    //becareful here,don't leave any whitespace around in(...) syntax. dynamic products = Context.Sql(@"select * from Product where ProductId in(@0)", ids).QueryMany<dynamic>();
+    dynamic products = Context.Sql(@"select * from Product
+                where ProductId in(@0)", ids).QueryMany<dynamic>();